Samay444/Net-Tracer/README.md

 # Net-Tracer
-Must install al the neccesory packages and liberaries like ping3 and socket.
+Must install all the neccesory packages and liberaries like ping3 and socket.

 #pip install ping3